Suggested links

 Ultimately, an addict’s goal should be their long-term recovery.
 If you feel that the structure, time commitment, and overall setup of inpatient rehab would help you or your loved one, then it sounds like you’ve already made your decision.
 Congratulations!

-How to Choose an Inpatient Drug Rehab Clinic
+Things To Consider When Choosing an Inpatient Drug Rehab Clinic

 Here are some things to consider when picking the right inpatient facility for yourself or your loved one:

+There are two important things to consider regarding location.
+First, how far away is the facility?
+Do you have a reliable way to get there?
+A facility closer to home and easier to get to might be more convenient for you.
 Alternatively, it may be necessary to travel further away to remove yourself from the temptation of being near people you previously associated with drugs.
-You may consider choosing something that is NOT in familiar territory to better set yourself or your loved one up for success.
+You may consider choosing something NOT in familiar territory to better set yourself or your loved one up for success.

-Cost is another important factor when choosing the right treatment center.
+Cost is another important factor when choosing the right inpatient rehab center.
 More expensive doesn’t necessarily mean higher quality.
 Different facilities will have different offerings and amenities, so there’s no need to pay extra for something that won’t serve you or your needs.
+Additionally, your insurance program or Medicaid may cover some or all of your stay.
+Check with your individual provider to see if they have specific options in your network.

 Checking the reviews and ratings of a facility can help you gauge what other people have experienced.
 You don’t necessarily have to make your choice just based on a center’s ratings, but it can be a valuable guide in assessing how previous residents have (or haven’t) succeeded through a particular treatment program.